 Growing up I was passionate about any form of art from drawing to ceramics.
 High school years fueled my creative fascination and reinforced my dream of becoming a professional graphic designer.

 While in college at Minnesota State University Moorhead, I found myself in a wonderland of artful expression.
 As I soaked up the basic fundamentals of art, and learned the “how to’s” of creative problem solving, my career choice was reinforced.
 My academic work was realized the day I stepped forward to receive two degrees — a Bachelor of Fine Arts (BFA) in Graphic Design and a BFA in Ceramics — each with honors.

-I was thrilled to serve as an intern within both the non-profit and for-profit sectors, as well as work full-time for a non-profit and automotive industry.
+I was thrilled to serve as an intern within both the non-profit and for-profit sectors, as well as work full-time for a non-profit, automotive industry, and a law frim.
 I am currently looking for my next work family.

 Making a message with a mark —that’s how I view logo design.
 My aim is to create memorable and enduring iconography for my clients.